teamghostmode/teamghostmode.github.io/_posts/2017-10-08-serializing-2d-arrays.markdown

 That’s all you need to get Unity to serialize your 2D array and have it show up in the inspector.

-Let’s overload the `[,]` operator so we can get and set data the way we’re used to.
+Let’s overload the `[,]` operator so we can access our data the way we’re used to.

 {% highlight csharp %}
 [System.Serializable]